quicwg/base-drafts/draft-ietf-quic-recovery.md

 loss_time:
 : The time at which the next packet will be considered lost based on exceeding the reordering window in time.
+Only applies to the 1-RTT packet number space.

-sent_packets:
+sent_packets[pn_space]:
-: An association of packet numbers to information about them.
+: An association of packet numbers in a packet number space to information about them.
 Described in detail above in {{tracking-sent-packets}}.

 ## Initialization